 Applying for a student visa overseas

-We have provided the information below, based upon common queries, to assist you with the application process however if you feel your query has not been answered below do contact the International Student Support team with your query.
+The Student Visa Route was introduced on 5 October 2020 and has replaced the Tier 4 Student Visa.
+We have provided the information below, based upon common queries, to assist you with the application process however if you feel your query has not been answered below please contact the International Student Support team with your query.

-Imperial College does not hold a Tier 4 (Child) licence and as a result are unable to sponsor any students who are under 16 years of age.
+Imperial College does not hold a Child Student Visa licence and as a result are unable to sponsor any students who are under 16 years of age.
 Your age will be taken as the age that you are on the date of making your visa application.

 How will the Coronavirus affect my visa application?